 - Food allergens

 - Alcohol

-- NSAIDS (aspirin, ibuprofen, and naproxen are examples of OTC medications)
+- NSAIDS

-- Commercial produce and meats (nonorganic, non-grass-fed)
+- Commercial produce and meats (non-organic, non-grass-fed)

 - Sugar and junk food

 - Additives and preservatives

-- Candida (and yeasted foods)
+- Candida

 Repair the gut with micronutrients such as zinc, vitamin A and other antioxidants, demulcent herbs like licorice, marshmallow and slippery elm, unadulterated food and beneficial amino acids such as L-glutamine.
-The addition of digestive enzymes is helpful too.
+The addition of digestive enzymes is helpful, too.